 Today, a trip around the site will bring you face to face with everything from armadillos and anteaters to red ruffed lemurs, many of which are part of important breeding programmes to help protect their species from extinction.
 Look out for their Meet the Animals talks, happening daily, where you can learn about the creatures direct from the keepers themselves.

-Step off the beaten path and explore the Island on foot this May o The Isle of Wight Spring Walking Festival works with the Isle of Wight Ramblers Association, the National Trust and a number of volunteer ‘Walk Leaders’ to host a range of gentle, moderate and strenuous walks during festival week (11-19 May in 2024).
-It’s the 25th anniversary of the festival and there will be more than 100 walks, across 18 days, for all ages and abilities.
+Step off the beaten path and explore the Island on foot this May.
+The Isle of Wight Spring Walking Festival works with the Isle of Wight Ramblers Association, the National Trust and a number of volunteer ‘Walk Leaders’ to host a range of gentle, moderate and strenuous walks during festival week (9 to 17 May in 2026 ).
+There will be more than 100 walks, across 18 days, for all ages and abilities.
 It’s a great way to connect with like-minded people and discover lesser-known areas of this beautiful island.

 ℹ️ Visiting at a different time of year?
 Find out what else you can do during your time on the Isle of Wight on our Things to Do web pages.